7 Dangerous Myths About Meditation

 There are even meditation techniques that specifically focus on processing painful feelings or experiences you’re having so that you can move on.
 In this way, it is a far cry from “escapism.”

 5. You need a lot of free time to meditate

 Even if you’re a busy person, that’s not a good excuse to avoid starting a meditation practice!
 Think of the businesspeople who have been meditating every day for decades, for example.
 If you want to make meditating a priority in life, you can certainly do so.

-Remember, even just five minutes of meditation is worthwhile, and if you look at your daily habits you’re sure to find a space.
-Interestingly, many individuals who meditate on a daily basis say that their habit has given them a sense of having more time—they are able to accomplish more while somehow “doing” less.
+Remember, even just five minutes of meditation is worthwhile.
+If you look at your daily habits you’re sure to find a space!
+Interestingly, many individuals who meditate on a daily basis say that their habit has given them a sense of having more time; they are able to accomplish more while somehow “doing” less.

-It is suspected that this change relates to meditation’s ability to reduce the sense of “running out of time” (by reducing blood pressure, slowing breathing, and lowering levels of key stress hormones).
+It is suspected that this change relates to meditation’s ability to reduce the sense of “running out of time”.
+This may be caused by the reduction of blood pressure, slower breathing, and the lower levels of key stress hormones.

 6. Meditation is only for religious people

-You don’t need to have any particular religious or spiritual orientation to practice meditation—many atheists and agnostics advocate meditating as a way of improving well-being.
+You don’t need to have any particular religious or spiritual orientation to practice meditation.
+In fact, many atheists and agnostics advocate meditating as a way of improving well-being.
 The benefits are practical and concrete (influencing both physical and mental health), and aren’t specifically tied to any belief system.